Gageperrin/it-notes/it-topics/cissp.md

 3. COSO - a definition to essential enterprise risk management components, reviewing ERM principles and concepts
 4. ISACA Risk IT Framework - ISACA's Risk IT Framework contains guidelines and practices for risk optimization, security, and business value.
 It aligns with COBIT.

+NIST SP 800-37's RMF contains the following six cyclical phases:
+0. Prepare to execute the RMF from an organization and system level perspective by establishing a context and priorities.
+1. Categorize the system and the information processed, stored, and transmitted by the system based on a loss impact analysis.
+2. Select an initial set of controls for the system and tailor the controls as needed to reduce risk to an acceptable level.
+3. Implement the controls and decribe how the controls are employed within its system and operational environment.
+4. Assess the controls to determine if they are implemented correctly and producing the desired outcomes.
+5. Authorize the system or common controls based on a determination that the risk to organizational operations and assets, individuals, other organizations, and the nation is acceptable.
+6. Monitor the system and associated controls on an ongoing basis to address drift, fit, and effectiveness of the implementation.

-Control Obbjectives for Information and Related Technology (COBIT) is another seucrity control framework for IT security best practices with six key principles of governance:
+Control Objectives for Information and Related Technology (COBIT) is another seucrity control framework for IT security best practices with six key principles of governance:
 1. Provide Stakeholder Value
 2. Holistic Approach
 3. Dynamic Governance System